SSAT (The Schools Network): 2005–10

 In September 2005 the Trust took on a central role in the government's academies programme.
-Originally announced by David Blunkett in 2000, its aim was to challenge under achievement in the country's poorest performing schools.
-The programme had many similarities to the CTC programme of the early 1990s and required the Trust to once again change its name, it became the Specialist Schools and Academies Trust (SSAT).
+Originally announced by David Blunkett in 2000, its aim was to challenge under-achievement in the country's poorest performing schools.
+The programme had many similarities to the CTC programme of the early 1990s and required the Trust to change its name again, becoming the Specialist Schools and Academies Trust (SSAT).

-In 2007, the Trust formed a system redesign network – initially partnering 10 highly successful, innovative schools – to determine the building blocks of system redesign in education for the 21st century in England.

-By 2008, the structure of the Trust's funding had changed dramatically.
+By 2008, the structure of the Trust's funding had changed.
 In 2003/4 the DfES specialist schools grant represented 43% of funding.
 By 2007/8 it accounted for 24% while 37% came from other commissioned work from the DfES and 35% from commercial income – work won by competitive tender along with affiliation fees and income earned from events, training provision and so on.

 2010–12

-In May 2010, after a hung parliament, the coalition Government were sworn into office.
-In September 2010, Government decided to end ring-fencing of grants to schools to fund their specialist status.
+In May 2010, after a hung parliament, the coalition Government was sworn into office.
+In September 2010, the government decided to end ring-fencing of grants to schools to fund their specialist status.

 Throughout 2010 and 2011, the organisation decreased in size but continued to win contracts overseas.
-The most notable of these was in Abu Dhabi where, as SSAT Middle East, it continues to operate a network of schools and work closely with the Abu Dhabi Educational Council.
+The most notable of these was in Abu Dhabi where, as SSAT Middle East, it continues to operate a network of schools and works with the Abu Dhabi Educational Council.

-The trust's contract with the Department for Education to support the sponsored academies programme ended in August 2011 although it continues its close links with academy principals and sponsors, and supports schools converting to academy status.
+The trust's contract with the Department for Education to support the sponsored academies programme ended in August 2011 although it continues its links with academy principals and sponsors, and supports schools converting to academy status.

 The Trust was now supported primarily by affiliation fees from its thousands of affiliated schools and the delivery of its events and activities.
-As a result, the Trust changed its name to The Schools Network – reflecting the organisation's new position in education.
-Its affiliation scheme, regional steering groups and practitioner-led training programmes all contributed to the feeling that a country-wide schools network was now established.
+As a result, theTrust changed its name to The Schools Network – reflecting the organisation's new position in education.

-Chief Executive, Elizabeth Reid left the Network in December 2011 and was replaced by Sue Williamson.
+Chief Executive Elizabeth Reid left the Network in December 2011 and was replaced by Sue Williamson.